harsh7231/BlueKyte_AI_Assignment_2/README.md

 - The back-end application is a set of RESTful API.

-- The front-end application github repository link is `https://github.com/harsh7231/BlueKyte_AI_Assignment_2_Backend`
+- The back-end application github repository link is (https://github.com/harsh7231/BlueKyte_AI_Assignment_2_Backend)

 ## Screenshots